What Type of Bankruptcy Do I Qualify For and Which One is Best for My Situation?

 Many people qualify for both major types of consumer bankruptcy.
 If this applies to you, then you will need to decide not only whether to file bankruptcy but also which type to file.
 Although it is sometimes possible to convert one type of bankruptcy to the other, it can be difficult.

-We can help.
 Contact us to speak to one of our experienced bankruptcy lawyers or to arrange a free initial consultation.
 If you cannot come to our Omaha offices, we can consult with you by telephone.